Warehouse 13: Streaming

-All five seasons of Warehouse 13 are now available on Peacock.
+As of 2021 five seasons of Warehouse 13 are available on Peacock.
 Individual episodes can be purchased at the Google Play Store, Apple TV+, Vudu, iTunes, Amazon Prime Video, Fandango Now.

 In other media

 Comics

 The first part of a five-part comic series was released in August 2011 by Dynamite Entertainment with part five released in December 2011.
 A trade paperback was released in May 2012 containing all five parts.

 Novels

 Games

 In August 2016, Infinite Dreams Gaming and Conquest Gaming announced Warehouse 13: The Board Game coming to Kickstarter.
-It is a semi-cooperative game for 3-5 players taking the role of Warehouse Agents with one player working secretly against the Warehouse.
+It is a semi-cooperative game for three to five players taking the role of Warehouse Agents with one player working secretly against the Warehouse.
 Agents must work together trying to retrieve artifacts while uncovering the identity of the traitor.

+An expansion was funded on Kickstarter in 2021, but still hasn't been fulfilled as of July 2024 with the last update in March 2022.

+Tie-Ins with Other Novels

+In the John Ringo novel Queen of Wands, Artie and Claudia make an appearance at the end of the novella 'The Shadow of Death' to take possession of an Osemi artifact from Barbara Everett.